voidl00p/markupdown/README.md

 # Markupdown

-Markupdown is a dead-simple static site generator toolkit.
-It comes with a collection of commands to help you manage a static site.
-You write a `build.py` file that calls the commands you want and run it.
+Markupdown is a dead-simple static site generator.
+You write a `build.py` file that calls Markupdown commands and run it.
 That's it!

 Here's what a `build.py` file looks like: